m0nad/m0nad.github.io/index.md

 [First Tecland Meeting 2012](https://www.tecland.com.br/edicoes-anteriores/i-encontro-tecland-2/) - Buffer Overflows for dummies.
 Presentation about exploitation of buffer overflows from the basics.

 [First Tecland Meeting 2012](https://www.tecland.com.br/edicoes-anteriores/i-encontro-tecland-2/) - Building Shellcodes.
-Presentation on shellcode development, machine code used as the payload in the exploitation of a software vulnerability
+Presentation on shellcode development, machine code used as the payload in the exploitation of a software vulnerability.

 ### Contact